 In the 2nd search box, type the last name of the author and to the left of the box, select Author from the pull down menu.

 If available, OneSearch will provide the floor location and the call number of the book in the Library.

 Most books can be obtained for free or for a low fee through Interlibrary Loan, which takes 1 week.
 Click on Submit Requests and then First Time Users.
 Once you complete the online profile, submit your request through the online form.

 Another option is to get the book yourself at another local library.
 Search the UC Davis Library.
 If the book is available, you can check it out from the Davis library with your OneCard.
 Search the California State Library.
 State employees can check out books; the public can make photocopies.
-Search other library catalogs, such as the Sacramento Public Library (get a library card), Los Rios Community Colleges, and other CSU campuses (you can check out with your OneCard).
+Search other library catalogs, such as the Sacramento Public Library (get a library card) and Los Rios Community Colleges.